mstuttgart/pynocchio/README.md

 The current version is stable, and we aim to improve it further.

 * Supports several view adjustment modes with anti-aliasing.
-* Compatible with multiple image formats supported by Qt5: WEBP, JPG, JPEG, PNG, GIF, BMP, PBM, PGM, PPM, XBM, XPM.
+* Compatible with multiple image formats supported: WEBP, JPG, JPEG, PNG, GIF, BMP, PBM, PGM, PPM, XBM, XPM.
 * Supports various comic archive formats: `.ZIP`, `.RAR`, `.TAR`, `.CBT`, `.CBR`, `.CBZ`.
 * Minimalist design, free, and easy to use!